guillemdlopez/Pandabize_Eshop/README.md

 </p></details>

-### GET users `GET '/api/v1/users/'`
+### GET users `GET '/api/v1/users'`

-Will give you back a JSON file with a list of all the users signed up to the application along with an array containing all their orders
+Will give you back a JSON file with a list of all users who signed up to the application along with an array containing all their orders

 <details><summary>See the JSON file</summary><p>